tldr-pages/tldr/pages/common/gradle.md

 # gradle

-> Gradle is an advanced open source build automation system.
+> Gradle is an open source build automation system.
 > More information: <https://gradle.org>.

 - Compile a package: